 How to Apply Sunscreen to Dogs

 First, test a small amount on one spot to be sure it doesn’t cause an allergic reaction.
-Next, be sure to put it on the spots most exposed to sunshine, such as the bridge of the nose, ear tips, skin around his lips, groin, and inner thighs – and anywhere else where pigmentation is light.
-When applying it to you dog’s head, be sure not to get any in his eyes.
-And once you apply the sunscreen, watch that your dog doesn’t lick it off for about 10 or 15 minutes – until it’s been absorbed.
+Next, be sure to put it on the spots most exposed to sunshine, such as the bridge of the nose, ear tips, skin around the lips, groin, and inner thighs – and anywhere else where pigmentation is light.
+When applying it to your dog’s head, be sure not to get any in their eyes.
+And once you apply the sunscreen, watch that your dog doesn’t lick it off for about 10 or 15 minutes – until it’s been fully absorbed.

-Hats and even goggles are also available to protect your pup when he’s out in the sun.
+Dog sun hats and even dog goggles are also available to protect your pup when they’re out in the sun.
 Alternatively, try to keep your dog out of direct sun during the hottest parts of the day, and provide plenty of shade while you are enjoying outdoor activities like swimming.
-All dogs, especially puppies and older dogs, are at risk of heat stroke, so it is very important to make sure they have access to lots of fresh drinking water at all times.
+All dogs, especially puppies and older dogs, are at risk for heat stroke, so it is very important to make sure they have access to lots of fresh, cool drinking water at all times.

 Treating Sunburn in Dogs

 However, if the burn is severe, you should call your veterinarian because treatment with a cortisone product may be needed to prevent inflammation.
-There may also be a secondary infection requiring antibiotics.
-If these complications do occur, the dog will need to be well protected from the sun in the future to prevent permanent damage.
+There may also be a secondary infection that requires antibiotics.
+If these complications do occur, the dog will need to be well-protected from the sun in the future to prevent permanent damage.

-Although sunscreen is important, it can’t be counted on to be 100 percent effective.
+Although dog sunscreen is important, it can’t be counted on to be 100 percent effective.
 “The best way to protect your dog from the sun is to keep him indoors or in the shade, except for quick elimination periods, from 10 a.m. to 4 p.m.,” says Dr. Klein.